-3. After the items identified in paragraph 1 have been published, the Party [US: shall] [ID/JP/PH/TH: is encouraged to][MY: Parties are encouraged to] [KR: should] ensure that any interested person [MY: of a Party], regardless of domicile, has an opportunity, [US propose; KR oppose; MY considering: on terms no less favorable than those afforded to a person of the Party,] to submit written comments on the items identified in paragraph 1 for consideration by the relevant regulatory authority of the Party.
-Each Party [US: Party shall] [KR: should] [ID/JP/PH/TH: encouraged to] [MY: The Parties are encouraged to] allow interested persons to submit any comments or other input electronically and may also allow written submissions by mail to a published address or through another technology.
+3. After the items identified in paragraph 1 have been published, the Party [US: shall] [ID/JP/KR/PH/TH: is encouraged to] ensure that any interested person, regardless of domicile, has an opportunity, [US propose; KR oppose: on terms no less favorable than those afforded to a person of the Party,] to submit written comments on the items identified in paragraph 1 for consideration by the relevant regulatory authority of the Party.
+Each Party [US: Party shall] [ID/JP/KR/PH/TH: encouraged to] allow interested persons to submit any comments or other input electronically and may also allow written submissions by mail to a published address or through another technology.

-[AU/NZ ALT para 3: To the extent possible, each Party shall provide interested persons, on a non-discriminatory basis, with a reasonable opportunity to submit written comments on proposed regulatory measures.
+[AU/BN/MY/NZ ALT para 3: To the extent possible, each Party shall provide interested persons, on a non-discriminatory basis, with a reasonable opportunity to submit written comments on proposed regulatory measures.
 Each Party is encouraged to allow interested persons to submit any comments or other input electronically.]

-[KR/US: propose; TH oppose paragraph 4: If a Party expects a proposed regulation to have a significant impact on international trade or investment, [PH: or injurious impact on domestic competition] [US: the Party should normally] [AU/ID/JP/KR/NZ/PH/SG: each Party is encouraged to] provide a time period to submit written comments or other input on the items published in accordance with paragraph 1 that is:
+[KR/US: propose;: If a Party expects a proposed regulation to have a significant impact on international trade or investment, [US: the Party should normally] [AU/ID/JP/KR/NZ/PH/SG: each Party is encouraged to] provide a time period to submit written comments or other input on the items published in accordance with paragraph 1 that is:

-(a) not less than [US: 60] [KR: 40] [JP/PH: 30] days from the date the items identified in paragraph 1 are published; or
+(a) not less than [US: 60] [KR: 40] [ID/JP/PH: 30] days from the date the items identified in paragraph 1 are published; or

-(b) a longer time period, as appropriate due to the nature and complexity of the regulation, in order to provide interested persons adequate opportunity to understand how the regulation may affect their interests and to develop informed responses.
-[AU/NZ propose: within another period in advance of the date on which comments are due that provides sufficient time for an interested person to evaluate the proposed regulation, and formulate and submit comments];
+(b) [TH oppose: a longer time period, as appropriate due to the nature and complexity of the regulation, in order to provide interested persons adequate opportunity to understand how the regulation may affect their interests and to develop informed responses.]
+[AU/ID/NZ/TH propose: within another period in advance of the date on which comments are due that provides sufficient time for an interested person to evaluate the proposed regulation, and formulate and submit comments];

 [PH/US propose; SG oppose: para 5.
-With respect to proposed regulations [PH/US: propose; TH: oppose: not covered by paragraph 4], [PH/US: each Party shall endeavor] [ID: the Parties are encouraged] [JP/TH: each Party is encouraged], under normal circumstances, to provide a [PH/TH: reasonable] time period [TH; US considering: , taking into account the nature and complexity of the proposed regulation,] to submit written comments or other input on the information published in accordance with paragraph 1 [US propose; PH/TH: oppose: that is not less than four weeks from the date the items identified in paragraph 1 are published.]
+With respect to proposed regulations [PH/US: propose; TH: oppose: not covered by paragraph 4], [PH/US: each Party shall endeavor] [BN/ID/JP/MY/TH: each Party is encouraged], under normal circumstances, to provide a [PH/TH: reasonable] time period [TH; US considering: , taking into account the nature and complexity of the proposed regulation,] to submit written comments or other input on the information published in accordance with paragraph 1 [US propose; PH/TH: oppose: that is not less than four weeks from the date the items identified in paragraph 1 are published.]
 [PH/TH; US considering: in order to provide interested persons adequate opportunity to understand how the proposed regulation may affect their interests and to develop informed responses.]
 [PH/TH propose; US oppose: Such time period may be longer, as appropriate, if a Party expects a proposed regulation to have a significant impact on international trade or investment.]]

-6. [US: Each Party shall] [JP/SG/KR/TH: Each Party is encouraged to] [ID: The Parties are encouraged to] consider reasonable requests to extend the comment period under paragraph 4 [US propose; SG oppose: or 5] to submit written comments or other input on a proposed regulation.
+6. [US: Each Party shall] [BN/ID/JP/MY/SG/KR/TH: Each Party is encouraged to] consider reasonable requests to extend the comment period under paragraph 4 [US propose; SG oppose: or 5] to submit written comments or other input on a proposed regulation.